 With a heavily highlighted blond, Avery added lowlights to bring back the base and natural hair color.
 “The lowlights add contrast, thus enhancing the blonde pieces,” she assures.

-This lower-maintenance color on a medium-length cut is perfect for a busy lifestyle.
+The low lights on blonde hair bring a lower-maintenance color to match a medium-length cut that is perfect for a busy lifestyle.

 #4: Trendy Blonde Ash Hair with Lowlights